aimee-mcneil-melville/ToDo-Full-Stack/packages/pupparazzi/README.md

   the arguments to the function, but in this case we're dealing with JSON so it's harder to be that specific.

   For example, the keys in a JSON object can be in any order and there are many ways to represent a given string.
+  If we can't be sure of the order we can use `toEqual`

-  vitest mocks remember each time they were called, so what we can do is:
+  Luckily vitest mocks remember each time they were called, so what we can do is:

   1. get the lastCall to `fs.writeFile`
   1. take the 2nd argument from it